Paying yourself - PAYE, dividends and loans

 Reporting dividends to HMRC

-Because dividends are not issued and taxed through PAYE, you will have to complete a Self-Assessment Tax Return every year to report this additional income to HMRC, even if you do not have any dividend tax to pay..
+Because dividends are not issued and taxed through PAYE, you will have to complete a Self-Assessment Tax Return every year to report this additional income to HMRC.
 Please see our ‘Tax and HMRC Requirements’ guide for information about Self-Assessment.

 A director’s loan is another option for taking money out of your limited company.
 The loan may be:

 - Money borrowed from the company by a director